 If your baby is awake for longer than they should be at their age, it’s going to make it much more challenging for them to fall asleep.
 And it’s also going to lead to short naps at daycare.

-You’ll want to help your baby to avoid being overtired.
+You’ll want to help your baby avoid being overtired.
 This will ensure that your baby’s daycare naps are going to be as long as possible.
-If you’re not exactly sure how long your baby should be awake for or what their schedule should look like at their age, download my free Schedules by Age Guide below.
-You can this print off and bring to daycare.
+If you’re not exactly sure how long your baby should be awake for or what their schedule should look like at their age, download my free Schedules by Age below.
+You can use this print off and bring it to daycare.

 Download Your Infant’s Nap Schedule by Age